sqlpad/sqlpad/docs/api-batches.md

 ## Creating a Batch

-Create a new batch and statements from SQL text.
+Execute SQL by creating a batch (and statements) from SQL text.

 **Request:**